Alex-ala/OpenCatFlap/README.md

 ------
 **Hardware:**

 Pretty much decided on the Hardware for now.
-It will base on an ESP32 with various sensors and two servos to lock/unlock.
+It will base on an ESP32 (Arduino Nano ESP32 for development) with various sensors and two servos to lock/unlock.

 The 3D model is ready to be tested and a printed version is already in use to debug the code.